vishalraj9102/MediaFetchr/DEPLOYMENT.md

 ### Static Assets Not Loading
 - Verify that all assets are in the `frontend/public` directory
 - Check that the build process completed successfully
-- Ensure the publish directory is set to `frontend/build`
+- Ensure the publish directory is set correctly

 ## Development vs Production